Why Do New Traders Think There's a 100% Win Rate System?

 Why Telling Them Doesn’t Work

 The new trader nods along.
 They might even say they understand.
 But they don’t, not really.
-Because understanding something intellectually and understanding it viscerally are two entirely different things.

-Eventually Reality Provides Correction
+Eventually Reality Kicks In

 This painful realization is where real trading education begins.
 Once a trader accepts that losses are inevitable, they can start asking better questions: